kammitama5/kammitama5.github.io/_posts/2022-03-19-Saturday-March-19th.md

 having any segments cross?
 What are your assumptions for this?
 - Five: You start a world with a single bacterium at the origin of an infinite plane grid.
 When it divides, its successors move one vertex north and one vertex east, so that they now occupy points ```(0,1)``` and ```(1,0)```.
 The bacteria continues to divide, always with one successor north and the other to the east, provided both of these points are unoccupied.
-How long does it take to clear the chess board.
+How long does it take to clear the chess board?
 I realize that this is a difficult problem to visualize, but if these kinds of problems interest you, definitely check out and subscribe to the weekly puzzles!
 I believe he said he may be publishing a book of all of them, and I would definitely plan on purchasing one if that is the case (it may also be made free online, too).
 - Six: Each grid on the XY plane on or below the X axis is occupied by a peg.
 At any time, a peg can jump over a neighbouring peg (diagonally, horizontally